argodev/study/docs/ctf/portswigger.md

 ### :material-gauge-empty: Vulnerability allowing login bypass

+!!! question
+    This lab contains an SQL injection vulnerability in the login function.

+    To solve the lab, perform an SQL injection attack that logs in to the application as the `administrator` user.

 This is another simple case wherein you are encouraged to log in at a standard username/password form (https://ac031f731e5b8017c0984a7400ba0058.web-security-academy.net/login).
 Much like the prior example, however, you can manipulate the query directly by providing a username of `administrator'--` and any value for the password field.
 This terminates the query that is presumeably something like
 `SELECT * FROM users WHERE username = 'administrator' AND password = 'myPassword'`.
 It results in the following query: `SELECT * FROM users WHERE username = 'administrator'--' AND password = 'no matter'`